giulong/spectrum/README.md

 > 💡 Tip<br/>
 > It's hard to explain and grasp each of these vars.
 The best way is to:
 > 1. check the [default html template](spectrum/src/main/resources/testbook/template.html) and the [default txt template](spectrum/src/main/resources/testbook/template.txt)
-> 2. run your suite with the html reporter as explained below
+> 2. run your suite with the html reporter and/or the txt reporter as explained below
 > 3. check the outcome

 ## TestBook Parsers